 - Choose yes to confirm the reset.

-Now that your old smartphone has been restored to its factory settings, it might be time for an upgrade.
+Now that you've managed to restore factory settings on your old smartphone, it might be time for an upgrade.
 Get your hands on the latest devices, at amazing prices, from Mobiles.co.uk today.